matezalantoth/star-wars-fan-site/README.md

 Recaptcha Secret Key for localhost

 ## Startup
-Once you have cloned the repo, make sure to add a .env to both the backend and frontend directories. \
+Once you have cloned the repo, run npm i in both backend and frontend directories.\
+Then make sure to add a .env to both the backend and frontend directories. \
 The backend .env will need to have a database connection URI and a port, it should look somehting like this:\
 \
 `URI="{mongodb connection string}"`\